blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 	- BROM also has a hidden download mode, which we'll use to flash files
 - PreLoader Mode
 	- One crashes PreLoader to get to BROM
-	- This can be done using MTK Auth Bypass / MTKClient / MTK Meta Utility
+	- This can be done using MTK Auth Bypass / MTKClient / MTK META Utility (AndroidUtility)
 - DA: Download Agent
 - xflash
 ## Bypass Download Mode Protection